Giving Youth the Tools for Well-Being

 Impact Makers – Building Skills for Life is a program to help youth gain a deeper understanding of themselves and the world around them.
 In this 12-week program, participants learn about the issues facing our local community and the support resources that are in place to help address them.
 Through an immersive service-learning experience, youth have the opportunity to serve the community and empathize with the experiences of others.
 Together with the caring Impact Maker team and fellow peers, they uncover the tools needed to support both themselves and others.

-For 12 weeks, participants attend weekly group sessions on Wednesdays from 4:00pm-6:30pm at allcove Beach Cities in Redondo Beach and then complete 2-3 additional hours/week of volunteer service at a service-learning placement site on an additional weekday.
+For 12 weeks, participants attend weekly group sessions on one day a week from 4:00pm-6:30pm and then complete 2-3 additional hours/week of volunteer service at a service-learning placement site on an additional weekday.

 - Must be a resident of California and must live in the South Bay, Harbor, or Long Beach areas